CristianMicheletti/SMOG-converter/README.md

 ------------------------

 LAMMPS simulations require an executable compiled with this custom extension for the SMOG model.
-The files need to be included in the "src" folder of the  22Aug18 version of LAMMPS to compile the appropriate lammps executable, lmp_mpi
+The files need to be included in the "src" folder of the  22Aug18 version of LAMMPS to compile the appropriate lammps executable.

 _____________________________________________________